netconstructor/geocat-1/docs/eng/users/source/admin/advanced-configuration/index.rst

  * mime-mappings -  mime mappings used by jeeves for generating the response content type
  * http.proxyHost - The internal geonetwork Http proxy uses this for configuring how it can access the external network (Note for harvesters there is also a setting in the Settings page of the administration page)
  * http.proxyPort - The internal geonetwork Http proxy uses this for configuring how it can access the external network (Note for harvesters there is also a setting in the Settings page of the administration page)
+ * geonetwork.sequential.execution - (true,false) Force indexing to occur in current thread rather than being queued in the ThreadPool.
+Good for debugging issues.

 There is a usecase where multiple geonetwork instances might be ran in the same webcontainer, because of this many of the system properties listed above have <webappname>.
 When declaring the property this should be replaced with the webapp name the setting applies to.
 Typically this will